A Guide to Freelance License in Dubai

 Follow up and payment of license fees

 - After submitting the application form, the applicant will be notified by email when the application is approved which usually takes around 5 to 7 working days.
-After receiving the confirmation mail, the applicant will need to visit the business centre/Free Zone where he/she needs to personally sign the documents and pay the freelance license fees (AED 7,500 annually in Dubai), and the processing time for which is two working days.
+After receiving the confirmation mail, the applicant will need to visit the business centre/Free Zone where he/she needs to personally sign the documents and pay the freelance license fees.

 - Additionally, the total cost of a freelance license taking into consideration additional permits, licenses, etc. can range between AED 12,000 - AED 15,000 per year.
 The cost for a GoFreelance license is one of the cheapest in the UAE considering it offers a residence visa to the applicants.

 After obtaining the freelance license, one is required to obtain a visa to be eligible to work as a freelancer in Dubai.